dira/Map-regions-tools/README.md

 ## View the rendered map (with colors <3)

 You need a local web server to run the project.
 I already had PHP on my machine, so I ran

-    Map-regions-tools$ cd web
+    $ cd web
-    Map-regions-tools$ php -S localhost:8080 in the `web` subfolder, and saw the results in the browser at [localhost:8080](http://localhost:8080/)
+    $ php -S localhost:8080

+in the `web` subfolder, and see the results in the browser at [localhost:8080](http://localhost:8080/)

 ## Simplify contours